 Though Amazon API Gateway may not be ideal for every scenario, it is an excellent solution for organizations with significant investments in AWS.
 Teams that are utilizing Amazon’s ALM services such as CodeCommit, CodeDeploy and CodePipeline will find it very easy to integrate.
 Finally, if you are developing a microservices application based on Lambda, API Gateway becomes the custodian of your services.

 1. Elastic, Self-Service and Pay-by-Use API Facade in the Cloud

 Like most of the AWS services, Amazon API Gateway is available as a self-service tool for developers and administrators.
-Instead of launching EC2 instances, installing and configuring gateway software, developers can hit the ground running with API Gateway
+Instead of launching EC2 instances, and installing and configuring gateway software, developers can hit the ground running with API Gateway

 API management layer is very similar to web workloads.
 It’s mostly stateless that needs to be load-balanced to scale.
 Custom solutions require a combination of ELB and EC2 instances.
-API Gateway is elastic which can scale-out and scale-in dynamically without manual configuration.
+API Gateway is elastic and can scale-out and scale-in dynamically without manual configuration.
 With $3.50 per million API calls, the service is one of the affordable gateways in the market.
 Developers can point and click to implement an API gateway for their existing backends in minutes.

 2. Integration With AWS Lambda, IAM and AWS Services